Greif Is Starting To Look Interesting - Just As Analysts Are Bailing

 I understand why an investor might look to take profits at the moment.
 There's the chart, which doesn't look great of late and still shows a stock that has doubled in less than a year:

-There's top-line weakness: organic sales were roughly flat in FY16, per the Q4 report, for the third straight year.
-Some of the pressure has come from Greif walking away from business, and that has boosted margins: gross margins increased 210 bps in FY16 and adjusted EBIT margin rose 190 bps to 9.3%.
-Initial FY17 guidance looks incredibly strong: a projection of $2.78-$3.08 in class A EPS before special items implies 20% year-over-year growth at the midpoint.
+There's top line weakness: Organic sales were roughly flat in FY16, per the Q4 report, for the third straight year.
+Some of the pressure has come from Greif walking away from business, and that has boosted margins: Gross margins increased 210 bps in FY16 and adjusted EBIT margin rose 190 bps to 9.3%.
+Initial FY17 guidance looks incredibly strong: A projection of $2.78-$3.08 in class A EPS before special items implies 20% year-over-year growth at the midpoint.
 But nearly half of that $0.49 increase, per the Q4 call, is coming from non-operating factors:

 - $0.27 operations